 Caister Infants and Nursery School believes in the positive benefits of competition in sports and will be taking part in various events with different schools within the cluster and ones organised by Premier Sport.

-All children in Year 2 are given the opportunity to take part in a residential trip to How Hill in Norfolk.
-There, as well as the social and personal development that takes place through staying away from home for a number of nights, children take part in a wide variety of outdoor activities including dyke dipping, walking, thatching as well as many environment related activities.
+All children in Year 2 are given the opportunity to take part in a day trip to How Hill.
+The children take part in a wide variety of outdoor activities including dyke dipping, walking, thatching as well as many environment related activities.